4dsystems/screen_4D_22_library/README.md

 * Extract the ZIP file to the library folder your *arduinosketchfolder*/libraries/ folder.
 You may need to create the libraries subfolder if it's your first library.
 * Rename the uncompressed folder from **TFT_22_ILI9225-master** to **TFT_22_ILI9225**
 * Restart the Arduino IDE

+*I have submitted the library to be included in the Arduino Library Manager which will mean it can be installed via the Arduino IDE in future.*

 Look at the included "Basic_Demo" example sketch for sample code and the Wiki for documentation.